 All in Moderation or Not?

-So, we know that an alcoholic that drinks heavily is at great risk of death or some other health problems but what about if you don’t drink heavily?
+So, we know that an alcoholic that drinks heavily is at significant risk of death or some other health problems but what about if you don’t drink heavily?
 What if you are a daily drinker of maybe one glass of wine with dinner or one beer after work?
 Is the risk just as high?

 That saying “all in moderation” seems to apply to everything, but there are health risks if you drink every day, even in moderation.
 Here are some effects that daily drinking can have on your health: